---->

 around Earth.
 It can produce actual or potential accelerations of

-various kinds, with many possible effects at very large or
+various bodies, with varied possible effects at very large or

 small distances.